Dynamic-Capital/Dynamic-Capital/docs/market-structure-study-notes.md

 ## Understanding Market Structure

-- Market structure relies on wave movements, reaction points, opposing orders, and liquidity imbalances to reveal the intentions of price movers.
+- *Is the market random?* It can feel that way when entries rely on indicators without context, yet price is never random.
+Structure exposes the intent of the orders driving price, revealing where opposition is gathering and why a move is unfolding.
-- Structural pivots that cause reactions reflect future opposition; static ones lack intent or liquidity information.
+- Structural pivots that generate strong reactions advertise the presence of liquidity.
+Static or untouched levels lack that intent and cannot guide the next decision in isolation.
-- Market psychology: traders see markets moving relative to broader structure, seeking market psychology consensus when structure is unclear.
-- Wyckoff's law: a body in motion (bull trend) continues until counter-order flow creates imbalance.
-- Newton's third law: every bullish move meets bearish response at equilibrium;
-  breakout equals breakdown in magnitude.
-- Newton's first law restated: a bullish body stays in motion until counterflow creates imbalance.
+- Market psychology mirrors this.
+Traders view price relative to the larger structure so they can agree on bias.
+When structure is unclear, consensus and conviction fade until price advertises a new imbalance.
+- Wyckoff's first law applied to structure: a trending body remains in motion until counter-order flow forces a change.
+Newton's laws echo the same lesson: every bullish drive meets a bearish response at equilibrium, and a trend will persist until opposing pressure builds enough to halt it.
-- Liquidity and imbalance underpin market structure, covering price intent and flow.
-Markets stay in equilibrium until liquidity imbalance shifts.
+- Liquidity and imbalance therefore underpin market structure.
+Markets sit in equilibrium while buyers and sellers are matched; imbalance tips the scale and creates directional movement.
+You are studying the flow of orders transitioning from balance → imbalance → new balance.
-- Buyers overpowering sellers signal bullishness; sellers overpowering buyers indicate bearishness.
-Balanced markets move sideways, and equilibrium shifts when pressure accumulates.
-- Key takeaways: aggressive buyers lift prices; dominant sellers drop prices;
-  balance brings sideways movement; trends follow reliable repeating structures.
+- In this equilibrium state, liquidity depth varies.
+When the book can absorb heavy selling, price may consolidate; when buyers overwhelm offers, the advance accelerates.
+The reverse is equally true for bearish phases.
+- Everything you need to learn stems from observing how price behaves at that
+  equilibrium: who controls the auction, how fast that control changes hands, and whether price returns to the mean or expands into trend continuation.

+### In summary

+- When buyers are more aggressive than sellers, upswings last longer than the pullbacks.
+- When sellers are in control, downswings extend and retracements are shallow.
+- When pressure is balanced, swings appear random because the market is ranging.

 ## Market Structure Concept

+- Market structure is a timeless definition driven by imbalances of buying and selling.
+Those imbalances reveal whether price is defending higher levels or pressuring toward new lows.
-- Structure aligns order flow, liquidity building, and application of pressure across time frames to reveal trend intent.
+- Structure aligns order flow, liquidity building, and pressure across multiple time frames.
+Reading the hierarchy keeps you focused on the dominant trend.
-- Primary trend examples: long-term with weekly higher highs and lows; long-term with lower highs and lows.
-- Intermediate trend: between long-term extremes, showing higher or lower intermediate levels.
-- Short-term trend: within intermediate trend, rising or falling relative to surrounding levels.
+- Short-term moves can be manipulated.
+Anchor decisions in the higher-time-frame bias first, then drop down to execute with the prevailing flow.

+### Trend tiers

+- **Primary / Long-Term Trend** – Lasting months to many years with weekly or monthly higher highs/higher lows in a bull phase, or lower highs/lower lows in a bear phase.
+- **Secondary (Intermediate) Trend** – Lasting from weeks to a few months, moving in the opposite direction of the primary trend while building or relieving liquidity at key levels.
+- **Intermediate-Term Flow** – Any short-term highs/lows that align with higher short-term highs/lows; essentially the structure that bridges the primary and intraday views.
+- **Short-Term Trend** – Days to weeks inside the intermediate structure, printing new short-term highs or lows relative to the preceding swing.
-- Tertiary trend: the weakest flow, often counter to short-term direction, lasting hours to days.
+- **Tertiary Trend** – Hours to days.
+The weakest flow, often counter to the active short-term direction, used to fine tune entries.

+- **Short-term bullish** behaviour prints higher lows relative to both the preceding and following swing.
+- **Short-term bearish** behaviour prints lower highs relative to both the preceding and following swing.
+- Treat the daily as the expected trend.
+Execute long setups in bullish structure and short setups in bearish structure.

 ## Trading with Market Structure

+- When the market structure is bullish, plan for price to retest prior structure before continuing.
+Supportive pullbacks offer the setups; fading strength does not.
+- In bearish conditions, expect previous lows to be revisited and only fade a decline when structure shifts or the higher-time-frame bias turns neutral.
 - Align directional bias with higher time frames and trade smaller time frame setups in that direction.
 - Anticipate reactions at equilibrium levels, key supports, and resistances;